PaddyPul/investment-calculator/README.md

 The calculator should be available accessing localhost:3000 in any browser.

+You can also access the application deployed at (https://investmentcalculator.herokuapp.com/).

 ## How does it work

 Imagine you made a investment in bitcoin a couple of years ago and you would like to know how would the returns differ from other types of investment, like stocks or treasury securities.